ML-group-il/perceptual-kalman-filters/README.md

 # What's in the paper?

- We study the _Gauss-Markov_ setting with linear observations:
+ We study the theoretic _Gauss-Markov_ setting with linear observations:

 $x_{k}=A_{k}x_{k-1}+q_{k}, k=1,...,T$,